 Physician Fee Schedule: Official Medical Fee Schedule for Physician and Non-Physician Practitioner Services – For Services Rendered On or After January 1, 2014

-For medical services rendered on and after January 1st, 2014, the RBRVU Physician Fee schedule consists of 48 Regulations, including 40 fee-affecting regulations.
+For medical services rendered in California on and after January 1st, 2014, but before February 16, 2015, the RBRVU Physician Fee schedule consists of 48 Regulations, including 40 fee-affecting regulations.
 Knowing and understanding these additional fee-affecting regulations is critical to determining the correct reimbursement for services.

 Section 9789.12.1 is the very first section in the Physician Fee Schedule.
 This section provides guidelines for using the Physician Fee Schedule.

 Section 9789.12.1(a) mandates that the Physician Fee Schedule does not govern fees for services covered by contracts such fees as permitted by Labor Code section 5307.11.